mattshoe/stratify/README.md

 ### 7. Implement a `Processor`
 The final step is to just implement your `Processor`.

 Take the simple `Processor` below.
-This processor just inspects the KDoc on any class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string:
+This processor inspects the KDoc on any class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string:
 ```kotlin
 class DocReaderClassProcessor: Processor<KSClassDeclaration> { // Specify we're only interested in KSClassDeclaration